vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/get-started-locally-sbgf/index.md

 $ git clone https://github.com/gemfire/spring-for-apache-geode-examples.git
 ```

-### 2. Start an Apache Geode Cluster
+### 2. Start an VMware GemFire Cluster

 {{% alert title="Required" color="warning" %}}
-Make sure that you have installed Apache Geode on your machine before proceeding.
+Make sure that you have downloaded and started VMware GemFire before proceeding.
 {{% /alert %}}

-This will start a small local cluster for the *Hello, World!* app to connect.
+The following steps will start a small local cluster for the *Hello, World!* app to connect.

-* In a terminal start the Geode Shell (gfsh)
+* In a terminal start the GemFire Shell (gfsh) if it is not currently running

     ```
-    gfsh
+    ./gfsh
     ```
 * Start a **locator**.
-Locators provide both discovery and load balancing services.
+[Locators](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-configuring-running-running_the_locator.html) provide both discovery and load balancing services.

     ```
     start locator --name=hello-world-locator